 What’s in it for me?

 This research may help understand why women suffer from RVVC, how current RVVC treatment affects the vaginal and gastrointestinal microbiomes and what other treatment strategies may be possible for RVVC.
 As a participant, you will be able to discuss your specific circumstances with the research team at the study entry appointment, and we will be able to report back to you on your vaginal pH and its role in vaginal health.
 Final study results will reveal trends in the microbiome load and diversity and will be reported back to you upon publication.
 You will also receive a copy of your microbiome results once all study samples are processed and analysed.
 You can discuss them with your healthcare practitioner.
-You will be reimbursed for your time provided for both the study entry tele-appointment and sample collection with a $25 and $35 Grocery voucher, respectively ($60 Grocery vouchers in total).
+You will be reimbursed for your time provided for both the study entry tele-appointment and sample collection with a $60 Gift Card).

 How can I volunteer or find out more?